bactensor/collateral-contracts/README.md

 - **Collateral-Based Prioritization**

-  Validators may choose to favor miners with higher collateral when assigning tasks, incentivizing greater stakes for reliable performance.
+  Validators may choose to favor miners with higher collateral when assigning tasks, providing mild incentives for greater stakes and reliable performance.
+Subnets should avoid turning this into an arms race — collateral should act as a minimum quality filter and help break scheduling ties, not as a barrier that escalates endlessly.

 - **Arbitrary Slashing**